 Des Moines Attorney for Heroin Possession in IA

-If you’ve been charged with a heroin or other opioid-related crime, then it’s likely you’re one of the thousands of Americans who have been a victim to the opioid epidemic.
+If you’ve been charged with heroin or other opioid-related crime, then it’s likely you’re one of the thousands of Americans who have been a victim of the opioid epidemic.
 You should be rehabilitated and treated, not punished for your actions.
 That is why we highly suggest you secure legal representation with the skilled and experienced criminal defense attorneys located at McCarthy & Hamrock, P.C..

 Our seasoned Des Moines heroin defense lawyers understand what it takes to represent someone charged with a serious drug crime.
 They can analyze your case and construct a sturdy defense that will poke holes in the prosecution’s argument.
 With the drug defense attorneys at McCarthy & Hamrock, P.C., you can trust that no stone will be unturned in finding the perfect defense for your case.

 Call us now at (515) 279-9700 to set up your first consultation free of charge.
-McCarthy & Hamrock, P.C. accepts clients throughout the Des Moines, Polk County and Dallas County area including Adel, Perry, Minburn, De Soto, Woodward, Ankeny, Altoona, Johnston, Polk City, Pleasant Hill, Bondurant, Windsor Heights, and Dallas Center.
+McCarthy & Hamrock, P.C. accepts clients throughout the Des Moines, Polk County, and Dallas County area including Adel, Perry, Minburn, De Soto, Woodward, Ankeny, Altoona, Johnston, Polk City, Pleasant Hill, Bondurant, Windsor Heights, and Dallas Center.